Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 - It's free, well-documented, and runs almost everywhere
 - Large (and growing) user base among researchers and scientists
-- Simple, readable and easier for beginners to grasp
+- Simple, readable, flexible, powerful language and easier for beginners to grasp
 - Goal is to teach basic programming concepts that can be applied to other programming languages

 ## Cont..

+- Part of the winning formula for productivity, software quality, and maintainability at many institutions and companies across the world
+    + Largely being used across various application domains:
+         + Scientific (Bioinformatics, Biology, Computational chemistry, Data visualisation, Scientific programming etc..)
+         + Engineering
+         + Software development
+         + Arts, business, education and government sectors
 - Popular for application development on its own

+## Cont..

 - Used for development on the web and the client
-- Used as scripting language in many applications and games
-     + Gimp
-     + Battlefield2
-     + ...

-## Cont..

 - Increased productivity:
       + Debugging Python programs is easy: a bad input or bug will show a meaningful error message.